v9n/axcoto.com/content/notes/brew-pkg-config.md

 +++
 date = "2016-12-02T20:30:19-08:00"
-draft = true
+draft = false
 title = "brew pkg config"

+tags = [ "mac", "brew" ]
+categories = [
+  "Development",
+]
 +++

 The other day I want to upgrade NodeJS with homebrew.
 It complains about `pkg-config` linking.
 I tried to link it, remove it, reinstall.
 All is fine.
 I can see pkg-config in my path.
+But it keeps complaining about `pkg-config` missing.

 So here is how I fix it.